abdrahmansoltan/Learning-Notes/Python/02-Object-Oriented-Programming.md

 > **`self`** identifies the instance upon which a method is invoked

 - when using a class-method that is called with one parameter, for example, as my `card.charge(200)`.
-The interpreter automatically **binds the instance upon which the method is invoked to the `self` parameter**.
+The `self` parameter is not passed explicitly by the programmer when invoking a method.
+Instead, the interpreter automatically binds the instance upon which the method is invoked to the `self` parameter.

 ---

-### constructor
+### Constructor

 it initializes the data members of the class when an object of class is created by calling the specially-named `__init__` method that serves as the constructor of the class